 Restraint of your assets can take place long before any finding of guilt and can be devastating to your personal and professional life.
 As a barrister with over 15 years’ experience in civil and criminal proceedings, I will robustly advise you and defend any attempt by the Prosecution or regulatory authority to have a Restraint Order put in place.

-A restraint order can be obtained by a prosecuting authority at an early stage of a criminal investigation, often before charges are brought.
+A Restraint Order can be obtained by a prosecuting authority at an early stage of a criminal investigation, often before charges are brought.
 With the introduction of the Proceeds of Crime Act 2002 came an increased determination by the government to confiscate assets of those individuals whom authorities suspected to be guilty of criminal activity.

-If you have been accused of a serious crime and are concerned about the potential of a restraint order and subsequent confiscation proceedings then you need to contact me as soon as possible.
+If you have been accused of a serious crime and are concerned about the potential of a restraint order and subsequent confiscation proceedings, you need to contact me as soon as possible.
 I will give you practical legal advice, help you detail your assets for the court and represent you in any court proceedings.

 How is an application for a Restraint Order defended?

 When an application for a Restraint Order is made, the judge must use his or her discretion based on the evidence produced by a financial investigator.
 If the application is made ex parte (without notice) there will be scope to vary the order, reflecting the fact there is little room for checks and balances to be made.